Raydineri/Mobile-mini-project/README.md

 This project is developed for educational purposes.

 # Mobile-mini-project
-Developed by: Rayen Ben Othman / Iset Rades-2025 Mobile Development
+Developed by: Rayen Ben Othman / Iset Rades-2025-L3DSI2